patternfly/patternfly/src/patternfly/layouts/Flex/docs/flex-intro.md

-The Flex Layout is based on the CSS Flex properties where the layout determines how a flex item will grow or shrink to fit the space available in its container.
+The flex layout is based on the CSS Flex properties where the layout determines how a flex item will grow or shrink to fit the space available in its container.
 The system relies on a default spacer value that is applied to flex items.

 <br>
 ### Default spacing for: